 While kegs can spare you the effort of bottling, bottles still have advantages.
 Some people simply prefer beer in a glass bottle with a regular crown cap.
 Bottles are certainly cheaper than draft equipment, and it’s easier to put a few bottles in the fridge than to keep a keg cold.
 Plus, bottles are more portable.
 All in all the most widely used method of carbonating homebrew is bottle conditioning.
 This means creating carbonation with a small amount of fermentation in the bottle.
 It’s called conditioning because the beer also matures and ages during this fermentation, but “conditioning” often means simply “carbonation.”
 Bottle conditioning is done by fermenting the beer out completely until it is flat, priming the beer with a small amount of sugar, bottling, and then waiting a couple of weeks for the fermentation to take place.

 CO2 in Flat Beer.
 Depending upon the temperature of your beer and how much it has been shaken around, you’ll have varying amounts of CO2 in your “flat” beer.
 The more you start with, the less you need to add with the bottle fermentation.
 Bottlers often overlook the fact that there is quite a bit of CO2 in solution in so-called “flat” beer after fermentation.
-If you fermented at 60° F, you already have one volume of CO2 in your beer.
-If you lagered near 32° F, you could have as much as 1.7 volumes of CO2 — that’s two-thirds of the final amount of CO2 you’re after!
+If you fermented at 60 °F (15 °C), you already have one volume of CO2 in your beer.
+If you lagered near 32 °F (0 °C), you could have as much as 1.7 volumes of CO2 — that’s two-thirds of the final amount of CO2 you’re after!
 This dissolved CO2 is one reason airlocks might continue to bubble after the fermentation is done.
-The equilibrium table can be useful when bottle conditioning to let you know how much CO2 is in your beer before you add the priming sugar.
+The residual carbonatino table found on our Carbonation Priming page can be useful when bottle conditioning to let you know how much CO2 is in your beer before you add the priming sugar.

 Agitation.
 And here’s another quirk of carbonation.
 In addition to temperature and pressure, agitation also affects carbonation.
 Say you take a bottle of beer to the paint store and coerce its employees into putting the beer on their mixing machine for a few minutes.
 (Do not try this at home!)
 Any experienced beer drinker with the slightest presence of mind will not open the bottle right away unless he wants a shower with beer shampoo!
 But if you let the bottle sit and settle down, it will once again be safe to open, even if the temperature and pressure have remained the same.
 So what happened?
 CO2 forms weak inter-molecular attractions with the rest of the solution.
 When you shake a bottle, these weak bonds are broken and the gas comes out of solution more easily, which is the cause of the beer geyser.
 When you let it sit, the bonds reform.